 Playing overhead sports, like tennis, baseball and swimming, can take a toll on your shoulders over time.
 Usually the pain is just a nuisance, but eventually it can keep you from playing.
 It can even bother you with your daily activities.
+Take steps to prevent injuries in overhead sports.

 In this tip, I discuss ways to decrease the chance of getting an overuse shoulder injury if you play an overhead sport.
 No, I don’t stop you from playing.
 Instead, I suggest something you can do in a few minutes each day to keep your shoulder ready for the demands of your sport.